flokk.

 Shopping on Via Chiaia

-Wind down the trip with an early evening stroll along Via Chiaia, Naples' most elegant pedestrian shopping street, where you can pick up ceramic souvenirs, limoncello, and handmade pasta to bring home
+Wind down the trip with an early evening stroll along Via Chiaia, Naples' most elegant pedestrian shopping street, where you can pick up ceramic souvenirs, limoncello, and handmade pasta to bring home.
+Stop into Marinella for a look at the famous tie shop even if you are not buying, as the tiny historic store is a neighborhood institution worth seeing.

 shopping